runekn/rkn_configio/README.md

 # Improved Configuration Load

 ## Description
-Replaces the simple dropdown to load stations or loadouts with a bigger and more feature-rich dialog.
+Replaces the simple dropdown to load stations, ships, or loadouts with a bigger and more feature-rich dialog.

 * Wider dialog: allowing for displaying of much longer names without cutting off.
-* Folders: Organise your presets by including a delimiter character in the name, which this new dialog will use create a folder structure.
-You can thereby organize stations by mods, factions, production type, etc.
+* Groups: Organise your presets by including a delimiter character in the name, which this new dialog will use create a folder structure.
+You can thereby organize stations by mods, factions, production type, or whatever you like.
 * Search: Filter your presets by a search string, allowing you to quickly find what you are looking for.
 * Production module filter: Filter stations by what production modules are included.
+* Ship race filter: Now you can easily find the boron ships in your long list of blueprints.
 * Disable mod by menu: Don't like the new dialog for a specific menu (station plans, module loadout, ship loadout)?
 You can disable them individually.

 ## Requirements